 The Most Expensive Natural Disasters in U.S. History

-NOAA has already forecast 2021 to be another “above-normal” hurricane season (though likely less extreme than 2020), so keep your emergency kit ready and your fingers crossed, and have a look at the 10 most expensive natural disasters in U.S. history.
+NOAA has already forecast 2021 to be another “above-normal” hurricane season (though likely less extreme than 2020), so have your emergency financial plan in place, and have a look at the 10 most expensive natural disasters in U.S. history.

 Estimated cost and death figures are from the NOAA’s National Centers for Environmental Information.
 Estimated costs are adjusted for inflation and represent a confidence interval.
 More information is available here: https://www.ncdc.noaa.gov/billions/events/US/1980-2021

 10. Drought and Heat Wave (2012), $34.8 Billion in Damage

 The 2012 drought was the most extensive to affect the U.S. since the Dust Bowl era of the 1930s, according to NOAA.
 Moderate to extreme drought conditions affected more than half the country — from California to Georgia — for a majority of the year.
 Costly drought impacts in America’s agricultural heartland led to “widespread harvest failure for corn, sorghum and soybean crops, among others,” government scientists reported.

 The heat wave also brought the word “derecho” into common usage, when one of these straight-line (as opposed to cyclonic) windstorms brought winds of over 90 miles per hour in a track from Chicago to Atlantic City, N.J. on June 29-30.
 The winds, moving forward at an average of 60 mph, downed countless trees and power lines, blew roofs off homes, businesses and schools, and overturned tractor-trailers.
 Five million people lost power, many for days.
 The death toll from the derechos is listed as 22.

 9. Hurricane Ike (2008), $37.5 Billion in Damage

 - Deaths: 112